pfspence/ble-hack-lab/index.md

 The BLE CTF is made of multiple Gatt servers which we need to rotate through by writing values to `0x0030`

-**Note**: We have be using `bettercap` in interactive mode.
-You can also run commands from a shell prompt.

 ```bash
 $ sudo bettercap --eval "ble.recon on"
 ```

 ### Gatttool

 We can use `gatttool` to write values to handle `0x0030` to navigate to different challenges.
 We can write `0000` to go to scoreboard at any time.
 This is also where flag 0 is.
 ```bash